gscontras/probLang/notes.md

 - changed layout/functionality to recognize and display appendix chapters
 - updated libraries to the most recent KaTeX-versions
 - added references in bib file
+- added a template to insert figures that avoids type-overhead and ensures uniform layout

 # Chapter 1